We’ve all heard the cliché “knowledge is power,” but what use is knowledge in the workplace if it is trapped inside your employees’ heads?

 Knowledge management isn’t about setting up a new department, creating a role, or acquiring a new technology application.
 It’s not about a large or sudden change in an organization, but rather small changes in the way everyone works.
-It involves changing values and culture, changing employee behaviour and work patterns, and providing employees with easy access to each other and relevant information.
+It involves changing values and culture, changing employee behavior and work patterns, and providing employees with easy access to each other and relevant information.

 But knowledge management isn’t just about the data, it’s about getting the right information to the right people at the right time.
 A successful knowledge management strategy involves people, processes, and technology.

 The role of an intranet in knowledge management

 As information continues to grow and spread within the workplace, it is taking longer for employees to find the information they require to do their jobs.